eduardoleao052/CNN-from-scratch/README.md

 ```
 ./run.sh
 ```
-- Whenever you feel like the validation accuracy (%) is good enough, you can kill the training at any time.
-This will NOT corrupt the model saved .json file, and you may proceed to testing and using the model :).
+- Whenever you feel like the validation accuracy printed is good enough, you can kill the training at any time.
+This will NOT corrupt the model saved in the given .json file, and you may proceed to testing and using the model :).
 - Note: if you want to alter layers/dimensions, do so in the run.py file, with the .add(Layer) method.

 ### Testing